 An engineer’s weekly workflow includes many steps.
 To simplify, an average project may take a week to accomplish from idea generation to making drawings.
 The last part – producing manufacturing drawings – takes about 20% of the allocated time.
 And this estimation includes a buffer.

 Now, what would happen if you just didn’t have to make those drawings?
-You’d save 8 hours per week, which totals to about 400 hours per year.
-In monetary terms, this equals to the aforementioned £10,000 per year.
+You’d save 8 hours per week, which totals about 400 hours per year.
+In monetary terms, this equals the aforementioned £10,000 per year.
 And how to omit this crucial part of the engineering practice?

-Fractory’s cloud manufacturing platform accepts STEP files as well as file types native to SolidWorks (STP, SLDPRT) and Solid Edge (PAR, PSM).
+Fractory’s cloud manufacturing platform accepts STEP files as well as file types native to SolidWorks (SLDPRT) and Autodesk Inventor (IPT).
 Nowadays, all projects are first done as 3D models that can easily be converted into the universal STEP format.
 Uploading those to our platform gives an instant price quote.
 Therefore, there’s no more need for drawings.

 And there’s no more need to spend 20% of an engineer’s time on that.
 How many engineers do you have at your company?

 Comparing Different Designs

 Good engineers follow these engineering tips to never rely on one solution only.
 Picking the best one comes down to functionality, reliability, aesthetics and price.
 The price point, so far, has been a rough estimation based on the engineer’s experience.

 With automated quoting it’s easy to perform quick design to cost analysis, you can simply upload a few competing ideas and compare the prices.
 You’d be surprised by the results.
 A gut feeling often doesn’t come close to reality.

 Seeing that a more valuable solution actually has a similar, or even cheaper, price compared to the lesser option makes adding value possible.
 A simple example is a part optimised for weight, where numerous cutouts make it seemingly much costlier.
 It can often be so that those cutouts only add very little to the final price.